^

 • Neisseria gonorrhoeae.

-Sumamed is available in the form of suspension and tablets and can be prescribed for severe form of infectious stomatitis, when oral infection occurs as a result of the systemic inflammatory process of the body.
+Sumamed is available in the form of a suspension and tablets and can be prescribed for severe infectious stomatitis, when infection of the oral cavity occurs as a result of a systemic inflammatory process in the body.

-In the treatment of dental diseases, as well as ENT pathologies, the shape of the suspension is very convenient, in addition it is suitable primarily for young children.
-It should be noted that Sumamed can be prescribed to babies at the age of 5 months.
-The exact dosage and duration of treatment is determined by the attending physician, an approximate calculation of the intake of the suspension for children
+In the treatment of dental diseases, as well as ENT pathologies, the suspension form is very convenient, in addition, it is suitable primarily for small children.
+It should be noted that Sumamed can be prescribed to babies from 5 months of age.
+The exact dosage and duration of the course of treatment is determined by the attending physician, below is an approximate calculation of the suspension intake for children

 Body weight